 - Adjust the Time Range of the export (or select All Sent Campaigns)

 - Adjust the Folder you'd like to export (or select All Folders)

 - Choose to include all email variations in your export (your file will break out analytics for all A/B tested campaigns by variation)

-- Click the Export Analytics button to being your export.
+- Click the Export Analytics button to begin your export.
 The export will download in your browser once finished.